ajschumacher/selfcontain/pypi.md

 python setup.py register
 ```

-You can either let the registratoin step make it, or you can yourself
+You can either let the registration step make it, or you can yourself
 put your username and password in `~/.pypirc`.
 Here's a minimal one:

 ```